"I did not know how to write lyrics and melodies until I was put behind bars."

 Ethiopian singer in 2017

 This week's episode looks at Oromo Music: Historical Memory and Competing Nationalisms in Ethiopia.
-Oromia has a complex history and the Oromo’s first music and culture festival in Finfinne in 1977.
+Oromia has a complex history.
+The Oromos' first music and culture festival was held in Finfinne in 1977.
 They came together from all parts of Oromia for the first time since the Oromos were conquered, broken and fell under the Abyssinian colony.
-It was the turning point where the Oromo could come together and show off their cultural music and dances after being completely separated from the gathering for more than 100 years.
+It was a turning point where the Oromo could come together and show off their cultural music and dances after being completely separated from gathering for more than 100 years.

-Traditional music includes singing with much nostalgia for lost nationhood.
+Traditional music includes singing with nostalgia for lost nationhood.

 Contemporary Electronic Oromo Music

 Ali Birra (born Sept.
 29, 1950) is a famous Oromo singer, composer, poet and nationalist.
 He was born in Lagaharre village in the city of Dire Dawa, Ethiopia.
 This album is an introduction to classic contemporary Oromo Music.

 Wegayehu Degnetu sings Arke Uumaa Uumaa

 Hachalu Hundessa, a musician and political activist.